fmalina/revisions-blocl/activism/treasureislands.md

 Most people working offshore only see fragments of the big picture so do not understand what is going on.
 For example, if there is a trust set up in the Caymans, and the securities portfolio is in Switzerland, you will get very little information in the Caymans.
-You won’t know the reason why things happen.
+You won't know the reason why things happen.
 The ones who commit the crimes – those people who set up the trust or the special purpose vehicle – will often sit in New York or London.

-The ruling classes realise they don’t need to worry about the Democrats coming to power in the US, or Social Democrats coming to power in Germany, or Labour coming to power in Britain.
-They realised they didn’t need to fight the fight at home.
+The ruling classes realise they don't need to worry about the Democrats coming to power in the US, or Social Democrats coming to power in Germany, or Labour coming to power in Britain.
+They realised they didn't need to fight the fight at home.
 They already had this flotsam and jetsam of the empire strewn across the globe, with their red post boxes and British ways of life, and incredible subservience to the English ruling class.